10110000mh/mp3-audio-speed-changer/README.md

 # TODO
-- add option to open output folder
+- add an option to open the output folder
 - set default language to pc default language
 - add install to program files
-- add option to ring on finish
+- add an option to ring onFinish
 - fix close demo on close application
-- fix demo in one file
+- fix the demo in onefilezip